sandragodinhosilva/melange/docs/pages/description.md

 # What is MeLanGE

-MeLanGE is divided into two main parts: annotation + feature selection
+MeLanGE is a automated pipeline for the genomic annotation of a group of genomes, followed by the d MeLanGE has two independent, but connected, components: divided into two main parts: [genome annotation](#genome-annotation) + [feature selection](#feature-selection).
+MeLanGE is a [Snakemake](https://snakemake.readthedocs.io/en/stable/#) pipeline.

-## 1 Features selection
+## 1 Genome annotation
 MeLanGE allows the quick annotation of a group of genomes with several databases and gives as final output formatted tables with the annotations per genome. \